 This one is not a part of the original seven-part Harry Potter series.
 However, this book continues from where The Deathly Hallows ended.
 Though readers were excited to learn about the new Harry Potter book, the criticism and controversies around this book are unending.
 I found the book pretty confusing and boring.
 The writing doesn’t do justice to the original texts.
 It’s not able to pull off the magic the original books created.
 Since the bar was already set so high, the below-average execution made it even worse.
 You can get the book here! 📖

 The Harry Potter series is one of the greatest joys of life.
-Don’t even think twice and get your Harry Potter books already!
-You can also read the Harry Potter spin-offs such as the Fantastic Beasts and Where to find them.
+Don’t even think twice, and get your Harry Potter books already!
+You can also read the Harry Potter spin-offs, such as the Fantastic Beasts and Where to find them.
 You will find many Harry Potter fans in our Facebook group BookWritten.
 Join the group to start conversations around books, create polls, and be a part of an incredibly healthy community.

 Harry Potter (Novel Series)

 Being a Potterhead, the solution for everything is a Harry Potter Readathon.
 Well, not technically, but you get the point, right?
 No matter how many unread books on my bookshelf are waiting for me to grab them finally, I still keep finding my way back to the Harry Potter books.
 It's the perfect fantasy series that not only contains J.K.
-Rowling's master storytelling, but the books also teach you some outstanding lessons on friendship, loyalty, bravery, and strength.
+Rowling's master storytelling, but the books also teaches you some outstanding lessons on friendship, loyalty, bravery, and strength.

 Author: J. K. Rowling